SoftEngAliijaz/flutter_common_utilities/README.md

 - Responsive utility for different screen sizes and orientations.
 - Customizable breakpoints for mobile, tablet, and desktop views.
 - Animated transitions between different layouts.
+- FlutterCommonStepper widget for displaying step-by-step progress in a user-friendly manner.

 ## Getting Started